nandita16gupta/BigData_tech/README.md

 * Flexible document model
 * Shell is a JavaScript interpreter
 * Supports many indices but only one can be used for sharding
 * Built-in aggregation capabilities for mapreduce,gridFS.
-Some applications may not nneed Hadoop at all.
+Some applications may not need Hadoop at all.
 * SQL connector is available but can't do joins or deal with normalized data